 For making sauce

-Sriracha - with its mildly spicy taste, sriracha brings some fire to the sauce and is quite a versatile sauce.
+• Sriracha – with its mildly spicy taste, sriracha brings some fire to the sauce and is quite versatile.

 How to make - Instructions